codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's brown and sticky?
-A stick.
+What did Yoda say when he saw himself in 4K?
+"HDMI"

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+What does the &quot;MP&quot; stand for in MP3?
- 1. FM Synthesizer
+ 1. Moving Picture
- 2. Programmable Sound Generator (PSG)
+ 2. Micro Point
- 3. PCM Sampler
+ 3. Multi Pass
- 4. ADPCM Sampler
+ 4. Music Player

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Moving Picture
 </details>